 We believe we are the largest manufacturer and marketer of water heaters in North America with a leading share in both the residential and commercial portions of the market.
 In the commercial portions of the market for both water heating and space heating, we believe our comprehensive product lines and our high-efficiency products give us a competitive advantage.
-Our wholesale distribution channel, where we sell our products primarily under the A. O. Smith and State brands, includes more than 1,200 independent wholesale plumbing distributors serving residential and commercial end markets.
+Our wholesale distribution channel, where we sell our products primarily under the A. O. Smith and State brands, includes more than 1,100 independent wholesale plumbing distributors serving residential and commercial end markets.
 We also sell our residential water heaters through the retail and maintenance, repair and operations (MRO) channels.
 In the retail channel, our customers include four of the six largest national hardware and home center chains, including a long-standing exclusive relationship with Lowe's where we sell A. O. Smith branded products.

-Our Lochinvar brand is one of the leading residential and commercial boiler brands in the U.S. Approximately 40 percent of Lochinvar branded sales consist of residential and commercial water heaters while the remaining 60 percent of Lochinvar branded sales consist primarily of boilers and related parts.
+Our Lochinvar brand is one of the leading residential and commercial boiler brands in the U.S. Approximately 45 percent of Lochinvar branded sales consist of residential and commercial water heaters while the remaining 55 percent of Lochinvar branded sales consist primarily of boilers and related parts.
 Our commercial boiler distribution channel is primarily comprised of manufacturer representative firms, the remainder of our Lochinvar branded products are distributed through wholesale channels.

-We sell our Aquasana branded products primarily directly to consumers through e-commerce as well as on-line retailers including Amazon and through other retail chains.
-Our water softener branded products and problem well water solutions, which include Hague, WaterBoss, Water-Right, WaterCare, and Evolve, are sold through water quality dealers.
+We sell our A. O. Smith branded water treatment products through Lowe's, Amazon, and our wholesale distribution channels.
+Our Aquasana branded products are primarily sold directly to consumers through e-commerce as well as online retailers including Amazon and through other retail chains.
+Our water softener branded products and problem well water solutions, which include Hague, Water-Right, and Master Water are sold through water quality dealers.
 Our water softener products are also sold through home center retail chains.
-Our A. O. Smith branded water treatment products are sold through Lowe's, Amazon, and our wholesale distribution channels.

 Our energy-efficient product offerings continue to be a sales driver for our business.
-Our commercial water heaters and our condensing boilers continue to be an option for commercial customers looking for high-efficiency water and space heating with a short payback period through energy savings.
+Our condensing commercial water heaters and boilers continue to be an option for commercial customers looking for high-efficiency water and space heating with a short payback period through energy savings.
 We offer residential heat pump, condensing tank-type and tankless water heaters in North America, as well as other higher efficiency water heating solutions to round out our energy-efficient product offerings.
+In addition, during 2021 we launched a commercial heat pump water heater to align with greenhouse gas emission reduction trends across the country.

 We sell our products in highly competitive markets.
 We compete in each of our targeted market segments based on product design, reliability, quality of products and services, advanced technologies, energy efficiency, maintenance costs and price.
 Our principal water heating and boiler competitors in North America include Rheem, Bradford White, Rinnai, Aerco and Navien.
 Numerous other manufacturing companies also compete.
-Our principal water treatment competitors in the U.S. are Culligan, Kinetico, Pentair and Ecowater as well as numerous regional assemblers.
+Our principal water treatment competitors in the U.S. are Culligan, Kinetico, Pentair, Franklin Electric and Ecowater as well as numerous regional assemblers.